-An exporting State Party must seek prevent diversion of the conventional arms it has transferred.
-States involved in export, transit, trans-shipment, and import must cooperate and exchange information in order to mitigate the risk of diversion of conventional arms covered under the ATT.
-States Parties must take appropriate measures to address such diversion if detected, and are encouraged to information on effective share measures taken to address diversion of transferred conventional arms (Article 11).
+Each State Party involved in the transfer of conventional arms must take measures to prevent their diversion (Article 11(1)).
+States involved in export, transit, trans-shipment, and import must cooperate and exchange information in order to mitigate the risk of diversion of conventional arms

-States Parties must maintain national records of export authorizations or actual exports of conventional arms (but not of ammunition or parts and components).
+States Parties must maintain national records of export authorizations or actual exports of conventional arms and are encouraged to do so for imports, transit and trans-shipment.
 The ATT provides recommendations on the types of information to be recorded and requires that the records be kept for at least 10 years (Article 12).

-States Parties must also report on the implementation measures they have undertaken.
+States Parties must report on the implementation measures they have undertaken.
 A State Party must submit, within a year after the treaty's entry into force, an initial report on implementation measures (such as national laws, control lists and administrative measures).
-After that, States must report on any new implementation measures undertaken "when appropriate."
-States Parties must also report annually on authorized or actual exports and imports of conventional arms (but not ammunition/munitions or parts and components).
+After that, States must report on any new implementation measures undertaken "when appropriate".

+States Parties must also report annually on authorized or actual exports and imports of conventional arms.
 All reports will be shared with other States Parties (Article 13).